fardoss/public_assets/docs_md/generate-nfts/index.md

 #### Threads

-Threads tell us how many images we should generate at the same time.
+Threads tell us how many NFT's we should generate at the same time.
 So if you set the threads to 10, 10 images (depending on your computer). will generate at the same time.

 ---